cecid/hermes-docs/docs/source/installation.rst

 Introduction
 ------------

-The Hermes installer is packaged in the form of a self-extracted java archive (JAR).
-Please download the source from `GitHub <https://github.com/cecid/hermes>`_ and build the Hermes Installer by Maven.
+The Hermes installer is packaged in a self-extracted Java archive (JAR).
+Please download the source code from `GitHub <https://github.com/cecid/hermes>`_ and build the Hermes Installer by Maven.
 Otherwise, you may download the JAR file from :download:`hermes2_installer.jar <_static/hermes2_installer.jar>`.
 Upon proper invocation, you will see an installation wizard, either in graphical or text format.
 Following the steps will install the following components:

 * Hermes core
 * Hermes plugins (AS2 / AS2 Plus / ebMS)